szczyglis-dev/py-gpt/README.md

 ## Experts

 **Experts** lets you define reusable, specialized agents as presets and delegate tasks to them from a normal conversation.
-Experts are powered by regular agents from the same **Agents v2 runtime** that powers **Chat with Agents**.
+Experts are powered by regular agents from the same **Agents v2 runtime** that powers **Agents**.
 There is no separate legacy execution engine for an Expert.

 Each enabled Expert is exposed to the current conversation as a regular `expert_call` tool.
 The main model can call it in exactly the same way as other tools: it selects an Expert, passes an instruction, waits for the agent to complete the task, and receives the Expert's final response directly as the tool result.

 In **Experts** mode, the main conversation follows the normal **Chat** tool flow.
 Enabled local tools from plugins and supported remote provider tools remain available according to the usual Chat configuration, while `expert_call` adds the ability to delegate work to specialized agents.

 Each Expert uses its own preset configuration, including its model/provider, system prompt, local and remote tool permissions, and optional RAG index.
-Because Experts run on the same runtime as **Chat with Agents**, they use the same agent and tool infrastructure.
+Because Experts run on the same runtime as **Agents**, they use the same agent and tool infrastructure.
 Each Expert also keeps an isolated hidden child context inside the parent conversation, so repeated calls to the same Expert can retain that Expert's own conversation memory without mixing it with the memory of other Experts.

 ### How to use Experts